life for a life

 Number of trees planted

 For a donation of just $60, you can adopt your own tree!
-We will provide you with a certificate dedicating the tree to you, as well as offer information about the type of tree we have planted and where the tree is located, as well as a tree tag on your tree at the site of the planting.
+We will provide you with a certificate dedicating the tree to you or a specified recipient, as well as a customizable tree tag and information about the tree itself.
+If you would like to simply donate, a starting amount of $60, the average cost of a tree, is recommended.

 With your support, we hope to make our project a reality.
 If you have any questions, please feel free to contact us at firstname.lastname@example.org.